teymurgahramanov/kc/README.md

 🔢 Easily switch between kubectl contexts using numbers.

-🧩 Merge multiple kubectl config files into one with just a single command.
+🧩 Add new kubeconfig files with just a single command.

+⭕ Easily set the default namespace for context.

 ⚠️ Always know which cluster you are in with the dynamic shell prompt.

-🚨 Helps you to avoid making mistakes by highlighting production clusters in red.
+🚨 Helps you to avoid making mistakes by highlighting production clusters in __red__.

 👍 Light, without any dependencies, and installed with a single command.